Help protect turtles who are in danger from poachers by volunteering in Costa Rica!

 You will receive a full days training about nesting sea turtles, their biology, the difference between the species, and what to look out for in their behaviour.
 Later in the day you will visit the Tortuga Beach to learn about the research protocol and turtle hatchery.

-Exploring the reserve, seeing many of the local mammals, When night comes you will then switch to turtle duties, spending 3-4 hours searching for nesting sea turtles and collecting the eggs to bring them back to the safety of the hatchery.
+You will be spending the day exploring the reserve, seeing many of the local mammals, When night comes you will then switch to turtle duties, spending 3-4 hours searching for nesting sea turtles and collecting the eggs to bring them back to the safety of the hatchery.
 This will be your first chance to truly study the turtles up close and help gather biometric data from the adults.

-You will also head off into the forest to help set up trail cameras in an attempt to spot the mammals who live in the area.
+Today you will head off into the forest to help set up trail cameras in an attempt to spot the mammals who live in the area.
 Since 2013 when the mammal monitoring began there have been more than 17 medium sized animals spotted, and you’ll be learning how to set up the camera, identify footprints and pick up skills you can only really learn in the field!

-Depending on the weather conditions you could also be spending time monitoring the local crocodilian population by kayak on the waterways around the reserve, taking notes on the number, size, and species of any you come across.
+Depending on the weather conditions you could be spending today monitoring the local crocodilian population by kayak on the waterways around the reserve, taking notes on the number, size, and species of any you come across.
 During the night and depending on the research protocol, you could partake in an exciting night walk in the rivers and estuaries under starlight, or even go on a boat trip down the longest river in Costa Rica the Terraba to capture, mark, and identify individuals.

 This project is not all work and no play and there is good opportunity to enjoy some time off.
 You will have the chance to take part in many different activities including: surf lessons, horseback riding, hiking, diving and many others!
 There are plenty of shops and restaurants within walking distance of the Reserva, but if you want to take part in any of the activities then get in touch with your project facilitator.